View CIAC Grant Awardees

 Questions?
 Please e-mail Carlos Rojas; email@example.com.

-Deadline: The deadline for applications is FEBRUARY 1, 2016 (or the Monday following if the deadline falls on a weekend).
+Deadline: The deadline for applications is FEBRUARY 1, 2017.

 NOTE: AAS grants take the form of reimbursement rather than payment in advance, and only after project completion and grant report/form submission.
 Original receipts need to be retained and reimbursement is only for actual expenses incurred up to the amount of the grant awarded.